How to make tandoori chicken pizza from scratch

 - Prepared tandoori chicken

-- 2 cups 8 oz or 227 grams quality mozzarella cheese or a blend of mozzarella and preferred cheese
+- 2 cups (8 oz or 227 g) quality mozzarella cheese or a blend of mozzarella and preferred cheese, or more if desired

-- Additional toppings such as red bell peppers green bell peppers and red onions, sliced
+- Additional toppings such as red bell pepper, green bell pepper, and red onion, sliced

 Tandoori Chicken Topping